oouyang/fxos-certsuite/docs/interpretingresults.rst

 After running the FxOS Certification Suite, a result file will be generated (firefox-os-certification_timestamp.zip by default) in the current directory.
 Inside this file are several logs; you need to review two of these to understand the cert suite's results.
+The zip file contains multiple files.
+The most important file is the report.html.
+You can get most of the test result within the report.html.
+The other files are related log files for engineering invesgate more details test behaviour.

 **report.html**
 ----------------